Steps to Apply: Chapter 33

 Your book stipend will be deposited in the bank account on file with the VA before or as the semester starts.

-Your monthly Basic Allowance for Housing (BAH) will be deposited in the bank account on file with the VA.
-BAH is always one month behind per the VA schedule.
-BAH amounts are dependent on how many online classes you are registered for and the average cost of living in the area.
+Your monthly housing allowance (MHA) will be deposited in the bank account on file with the VA.
+MHA is always one month behind per the VA schedule.
+MHA amounts are dependent on how many online classes you are registered for and the average cost of living in your geographical location.

-For VA payment questions regarding book stipend, BAH, and/or tuition and fee payments, please contact the VA at 888-442-4551.
+For VA payment questions regarding book stipends, MHA, and/or tuition and fee payments, please contact the VA at 888-442-4551.

 Changes to Courses or Schedules